subyraman/redux-webauthn/README.md

 _For security reasons, this library **must** be used in conjunction with a server-side application that is responsible for generating parameters for the Web Authentication API, and the server **must** properly validate registration and authentication objects (credentials and assertions) created by an authenticator._

-#### See an example of the client-side UX for the library, or see the `demo` folder for an example demonstrating the full server-client WebAuthn data flow.
+## See an live demo of the [client-side UX for the library](https://subyraman.github.io/redux-webauthn-client-example/), or (https://github.com/subyraman/redux-webauthn/tree/master/demo/redux-webauthn-react-typescript-example)[see the `demo` folder for an example demonstrating the full server-client WebAuthn data flow].

 ### Quickstart: